maylay/postActiv/README.md

 *IMPORTANT NOTE:* The GNU Affero General Public License (AGPL) has *different requirements* from the "regular" GPL.
-In particular, if you make modifications to the GNU social source code on your server, you *MUST MAKE AVAILABLE* the modified version of the source code to your users under the same license.
+In particular, if you make modifications to the postActiv source code on your server, you *MUST MAKE AVAILABLE* the modified version of the source code to your users under the same license.
 This is a legal requirement of using the software, and if you do not wish to share your modifications, *YOU MAY NOT INSTALL POSTACTIV*.